CDCgov/cfa-respnet-nowcasting-daily/README.md

 `Stan` contains any Stan code necessary to run the models.
 Currently it only contains the `epinowcast` model from [here](https://github.com/seabbs/epinowcast-fixed-reporting-example/tree/main).

 `manuscript` will ultimately contain the draft of a paper for this project.
-Currently I am using [Overleaf](https://www.overleaf.com/read/xsqgyrpjrtps#af9a59).

 ## Project Admin